kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 11. Commit the Dockefile into your github repository.

 12. Configure your jenkins's pre build step to publish this project's image to dockerhub.
-Use your own dockerhub username as the prefix of the image tag.
+Use your own dockerhub username as the prefix of the image tag along with the dockerhub credentials.

 ![CodeStar Project Details](screens/docker_jenkins.jpg "CodeStar Project Details")